msteffensen19/InstallWindowsDockerCLI/README.md

 ### Install Docker CLI on Windows without Docker Desktop

-This script installs docker, docker-app and docker-compose on Windows
+This PowerShell script installs docker, docker-app and docker-compose on Windows

 without installing the Docker Desktop, which you might need to pay for.